 The Mouth Breather

-Inhale slowly through the nose, take deep, long breaths.
+Inhale slowly through the nose, and take deep, long breaths.
 Feel your stomach rising even as you inhale and feel the air filling up the abdomen, upper and middle chest.

 Repeat this for up to 10 minutes.